 In addition to individual courses in studio art, art history, design communication arts, photography, and user experience – UCLA Extension’s Visual Arts department also offers certificate programs for students seeking a more comprehensive education.
-Our two open enrollment programs – the Photography Certificate and the Design Communication Arts Certificate – welcome individuals regardless of their background or experience level.
-For individuals who have prior design experience, we also offer the Adv.
-Web and Interaction Design and Adv.
-Print and Graphic Communication certificate programs which require application by portfolio review.
+Our three open enrollment programs – the User Experience Certificate, the Photography Certificate, and the Design Communication Arts Certificate – welcome individuals regardless of their background or experience level.

 Our certificate programs offer a structured path of core required courses alongside numerous elective course options – allowing students the flexibility to achieve their specific goals while still gaining the technical skills and knowledge essential to a contemporary creative practice.
 With effort and dedication, our programs will give you the edge needed to make your creative ideas a reality.

 For more information about our certificate programs, please select one of the drop-down links above, or contact us here.

 Individuals can enroll via the UCLA Extension website, by calling our enrollment office at 310.825.9971, or by visiting our enrollment window on the 1st floor of UCLA Extension’s Gayley Avenue building.

 Anyone is welcome to enroll at UCLA Extension, and many of the courses offered through our department are open enrollment courses.
 Some advanced courses do have prerequisites, which will be listed on each course page.
 Also, please note that some courses do require an application and department permission in order to enroll.